Yan Gomes Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.37 team ERA ranks 18th among all league pitching staffs.
+- The Pirates have a 4.36 team ERA that ranks 18th across all league pitching staffs.

-- Pirates pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.

-- His most recent time out came on Friday against the Chicago Cubs, when the right-hander threw 4 1/3 innings, surrendering four earned runs while allowing eight hits.
+- In his most recent time out on Saturday, the left-hander went five innings against the Milwaukee Brewers, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.